ChiefAj23/GNAPing-On-the-Job/README.md

 # GNAP

-Code for *"GNAPing On the Job: Attacking and Defending Facial Detection on Edge Devices"* (Accepted in IEEE SoutheastCon 2025)
+Code for *"GNAPing On the Job: Attacking and Defending Facial Detection on Edge Devices"* (Published in IEEE SoutheastCon 2025) (Presented in SoutheastCon 2025 Conference by Ryan Taylor Thornton)

 <p align='center'>
   <img src='images/Attack-Overview-Figure.png' width='700'/>